Use the Ontario City Library catalog to look up books, place hold requests, renew materials, check your account and more.

 Assignment Alerts - Help us assist your students by letting us know in advance about major assignments.
 Use our Assignment Alert sheet.
 We can make materials available to a greater number of students by setting shorter loan periods or by creating an in-library use only section of materials related to your topic.
-Copies of the Assignment Alert sheet are available at the Ovitt and Colony Branch Libraries at both the Youth and Adult Reference desks.
+Copies of the Assignment Alert sheet are available at the Ovitt and Lewis Family Branch at both the Youth and Adult Reference desks.

 Class Visits - We encourage teachers to bring their classes to the Library.
 We can provide many services tailored to your needs.
 In order to accommodate your class, please plan to schedule visits at least two weeks in advance.